hectorcuriel/bank_service/README.md

 # bank_service
 bank service simulation

-API RESTful createde with nodejs and express js
+API RESTful created with nodejs and express js

 It uses as DataSource a MySQL database.
 The dump is included with the code: bank_service_dump.sql